In collaboration with

 If you are climbing, treating your injuries requires specific knowledge and someone who understands your sport.
 This is what Julien Descheneaux pht.
 MSc. offers since 2016, with a physiotherapy service entirely dedicated to climbing injuries.

-For a face-to-face meeting, the schedule is full for June and July 2021.
-If you are outside of Montreal, on a climbing trip or simply want to work remotely, you can do your physiotherapy with tele-rehab on Tuesdays.
+For a face-to-face meeting, the complete schedule is available online in the booking section, If you are outside of Montreal, on a climbing trip or simply want to work remotely, you can do your physiotherapy with tele-rehab on Tuesdays.
 Simply fill out this document beforehand and send it to email@example.com before the date of your first appointment.,

 Here's what you will need ...